fliphess/json2mqtt/README.md

 You can control the daemon over MQTT.

-You can start and stop timers, add, remove and reload schemas and reloading the settings file.
+You can start and stop timers, add, remove and reload schemas.

 ## MQTT Topics: